 As a UK citizen moving to Australia you have access to Australia’s Medicare system under a reciprocal health agreement.
 By showing proof of citizenship within the UK, travellers and temporary residents are eligible for Medicare benefits for medically necessary out of hospital treatments, medically necessary treatments as a public patient in a public hospital and prescription medicine under the Pharmaceutical Benefits Scheme at a general rate.
 Once residency is established in Australia, these medical benefits continue.

 British citizens in Australia can also opt for private medical insurance.
 This is ideal if a higher level of service is required or to avoid the additional tax levy for high income earners.
 The typical monthly medical insurance rate for a 55-60 year old is about $98 (£60) a month depending on level of coverage.
-Insurance companies such as Bupa offer quick online quotes for private medical insurance, allowing you to choose your level of cover.

 According to the OECD Better Life Index, Australia has some of the healthiest people on the planet.
 Average life expectancy in Australia is 82 years old, the fourth highest in the world.
 Water and air quality are some of the cleanest around, and the year-round sunshine encourages an active outdoor lifestyle.